yonatancoo/KernelPractice/ResearchJournal.md

 After fixing the pt_regs struct the issue still wasn't solved, it seems I wasn't iterating properly through the array (Either the type of the number I used to iterate with, or the pointer of the array itself.
 Will need to figure out after I finish this step for good).

 The hook is actually hiding the file now, but the 'last' file in the array shows up twice.
-The total length I returned was too long, after fixing it the duplication glitch was resolved, all that's left is to pretty up the code, figure out the bug I experienced with the pointer types.
+The total length I returned was too long, after fixing it the duplication glitch was resolved, all that's left is to patch up the code & figure out the bug I experienced with the pointer types.

+Bug was due to the "pointer" I was increasing being a struct, once I turned it into a pointer iterating through the array worked as expected.
+Now that the module is stable, I've deleted some of the code I kept due 'suspicions' (found that constantly changing code I had no reason to suspect didn't work was counter-productive.
+That being said, not cleaning up the code did make it quite messy).